 Read Next: The Best Rye Whiskeys

-Insiders call bottled-in-bonds the best deal in bourbon, and the 12-year-old Elijah Craig is McKay’s favorite.
+The 12-year-old Elijah Craig is one of McKay’s favorite.
 “It’s just delicious, and you don’t need to pour very much," he says.
 Woodman is also a fan, noting, “It’s my go-to at work for its versatility (being equally sippable and mixable) and its affordability."
 She adds, "It's an accessible bourbon that I can use in any bourbon recipe."

 Best Wheated: Wyoming Whiskey Small Batch